Oriassia/getSafty-backend/README.md

 ## Contributing

-We welcome contributions to the Get Safety project.
-To contribute, fork the repository, create a new branch for your changes, and submit a pull request.
+Contributions to the Get Safety project are welcome.
+To contribute, fork the repository, create a new branch for your modifications, and submit a pull request.

 ## Deployed Application